+The values shown above are intended to be what is received by a vertically polarised dipole antenna on ships.

 2.2 VHF data exchange-terrestrial may operate in either duplex or simplex mode

 VDE-TER may operate in duplex mode by using the lower leg channels for ship-to-shore and the upper leg channels for shore-to-ship and ship-to-ship digital messaging.